Your Go-To Sauce For Fresh Seafood

 How To Make Classic Mignonette

-We recommend letting the mignonette rest at room temperature for at least 2 hours.
+Combine red wine vinegar, shallots, black pepper, and salt in a small bowl, then give it a little stir to combine.
+Congratulations, chef, you’re done! 😂 I like to let the mignonette rest at room temperature for at least 2 hours.
 The flavor will intensify the longer it sits.

-Mignonette sauce can be stored in an airtight container in a refrigerator for up to 3 months.
+As it’s vinegar-based, mignonette sauce can be stored in an airtight container in a refrigerator for up to 3 months.

-Raw, fresh oysters are an indulgence on their own.
-Just like wine, the specific taste of the shellfish is reflective of where the oysters were grown.
 So, for instance, oysters from the cold, New England shores off of Maine and the Cape (such as Blue Point, Wellfleet, or Malpeque oysters) will taste a touch brinier than oysters from the West coast, and have a smoother texture.
-Oysters harvested from the West Coast and Pacific waters (such as Barron Point, Inlet, or Kumamoto) will taste sweeter, are plump and creamy, and are overall less briny than East coast oysters.

 Variations On Mignonette

-- Sweet: cube or dice sweet apple
+- Make it sweet: Cube or dice sweet apple

-And make sure to sign up for our newsletter and follow along on Instagram, Pinterest, and Facebook for more Well Seasoned recipes!
-DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
-We LOVE seeing what you’re up to in the kitchen!
+And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
+Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
+We love seeing what you’re up to in the kitchen!

 Ingredients

-- ½ cup red wine vinegar
+- ½ cup (118ml) red wine vinegar

 - 2 Tbsp shallot minced